nikerla/vc-content/pages/forms/contact-form.md

 						its as simple as that!
 Or if you prefer, you can also email us at <a href="mailto:sales@virtocommerce.com">sales@virtocommerce.com</a> and we'll be right on it.</span>
 					</li>
 					<li>
-						<span class="title">What is Cloud Hosting Services?</span>
+						<span class="title">What is Cloud Edition?</span>
-						<span class="descr">Cloud hosting is a unique service we offer that allow our customers to focus on developing business features while our experienced engineers handle code and architecture validation, product code merges  in your source repository, deployments to production and much more.</span>
+						<span class="descr">Cloud edition is a unique service we offer that allow our customers to focus on developing business features while our experienced engineers handle code and architecture validation, product code merges in your source repository, deployments to production and much more.</span>
 					</li>
 					<li>
 						<span class="title">Can I use Community Edition?</span>